Heart of a Book

 Taylor Smith

-Question for those who've read WebGPU Compute: what did you think of wgsl?
+Question for those who've read WebGPU Compute: what did you think of programming?

 Taylor Smith